The First Rule Of Natural Horse Care

 In all seriousness, this way of horse keeping is what causes more lameness issues and other health problems.

-The second rule of natural horse care is to IMPLEMENT a natural boarding system.
+The second rule of natural horse care is to implement a natural boarding system.

 For example, there is all kinds of information on the market that will educate you on the different ways you can build a 12 x 12 stall with small runs coming out from the stall area.
-Hmm… sounds more like we’re building something for a cave-dwelling animal rather than a horse.
+This sounds more like we’re building something for a cave-dwelling animal rather than a horse.

 What about the small paddock or “dry lot” solution.
 Have you ever observed your horse when she is contained in one of these small areas?
-How much does she really move?
+How much does she move?
 Her biggest excitement may be you feeding her twice per day.

 Maybe these traditional ways of horse keeping work for you and maybe they don’t.